-Kim Kardashian May Have Switched Up Her Security Team & The Decision Would Make Plenty Of Sense
+Kim K May Have Switched Up Her Security Team

 In the aftermath of her devastating gunpoint robbery in October, Kim Kardashian reportedly let go of longtime bodyguard, Pascal Duvier, according to Us Weekly.
 Duvier also worked for the reality star's husband, Kanye West.
 An insider told Us Weekly that "the decision wasn’t personal but rather a complete overhauling of security after the incident."
 Bustle reached out to Kardashian and West's reps for comment, but has not heard back at this time.
 Duvier could not be reached for comment either.
 Though it's been almost a month since Kardashian's Paris attack, it makes sense that she'd be looking to switch up her security team after such a traumatic incident.

 As a recap, last month, Kardashian was held up at gunpoint in her Paris hotel room, while men dressed as police officers raided her valuables, her rep confirmed.
 They reportedly walked away with $10 million worth of jewelry and other belongings.
 Apparently Duvier was out with Kardashian's sisters, Kourtney Kardashian and Kendall Jenner, on the night of the incident.
 However, per Us Weekly's report, an insider has conceded, "Kim is not blaming Pascal.
 She felt completely safe at the Paris apartment and doesn't believe this is his fault in any way.”